Hypergeometric motives and the generalized Fermat equation: Rational rank hypergeometric motives

 with invariants

 Primes dividing $A$ and $B$ (but not dividing $6$) have multiplicative reduction, while primes dividing $C$ are primes with inertial type a Principal series given by an order $6$ character.
 The reduction type at the primes $2$ and $3$ can be determined using Tate's algorithm.
-This curve seems to be new for the modular method.
+This elliptic curve matches the hyperelliptic curve $C^-$ of \cite{Darmon} for $q=3$.